JetBrains/intellij-community/plugins/java-decompiler/engine/README.md

 - fdi (1): de-inline finally structures
 - mpm (0): maximum allowed processing time per decompiled method, in seconds.
 0 means no upper limit
 - ren (0): rename ambiguous (resp. obfuscated) classes and class elements
-- urc: full name of user-supplied class implementing IIdentifierRenamer.
+- urc (-): full name of a user-supplied class implementing IIdentifierRenamer interface.
 It is used to determine which class identifiers should be renamed and provides new identifier names (see "Renaming identifiers")
 - inn (1): check for IntelliJ IDEA-specific @NotNull annotation and remove inserted code if found
 - lac (0): decompile lambda expressions to anonymous classes
 - nls (0): define new line character to be used for output.
 0 - '\r\n' (Windows), 1 - '\n' (Unix), default is OS-dependent